 - Have a bone marrow problem, including a blood cancer or MDS.

 - Have any other medical condition.

-Pregnancy Registry: There is a registry for women who become pregnant during treatment with Nplate.
-If you become pregnant, consider this registry.
-The purpose of the registry is to collect safety information about the health of you and your baby.
-Contact the registry as soon as you become aware of the pregnancy, or ask your healthcare provider to contact the registry for you.
-You or your healthcare provider can get information and enroll in the registry by calling 1-800-77-AMGEN (1-800-772-6436).
+Pregnancy Surveillance Program: Women who become pregnant during Nplate treatment are encouraged to enroll in Amgen's Pregnancy Surveillance Program.
+The purpose of this program is to collect safety information about the health of you and your baby.
+Contact the program as soon as you become aware of the pregnancy, or ask your healthcare provider to contact the program for you.
+You or your healthcare provider can get information and enroll in the program by calling 1-800-77-AMGEN (1-800-772-6436).

 - Are breast-feeding or plan to breast-feed.
 It is not known if Nplate passes into your breast milk.
 You and your healthcare provider should decide whether you will take Nplate or breast-feed.
 You should not do both.

 Tell your healthcare provider about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal products.
 Know the medicines you take.
 Keep a list of them and show it to your healthcare provider and pharmacist when you get a new medicine.

 How should I take Nplate?

 Before you receive Nplate you should first talk with your healthcare provider and understand the benefits and risks of Nplate.

 - Nplate is given as a subcutaneous (SC) injection under the skin one time each week.
 You may not give Nplate injections to yourself.